When Abstractions Break

 Personally as a younger software guy I had no idea that C# had type inference back in 2005- an interesting perspective shift!

-• stefs 8 months ago
+• stefs a year ago

 jon skeet is somewhat famous for topping the stackoverflow leaderboards since the beginning of time